e-puck2/Create_Eclipse_e-puck2/Mac/ReadMe.txt

 10)	It’s done

 Steps to create a dmg file to distribute Eclipse_Mobots.app

+Execute the script « Create DMG image.sh » or follow the instructions below :

 1)	Copy Eclipse_Mobots_Model.sparseimage somewhere and open the copied image
 2)	Open the volume Eclipse_mobots which should have appeared
 3) 	Copy into it what is contained in the folder Eclipse_Mobots we created